qiime2/docs/source/16s-overview.md

 **@Bod - TO DO: does q2-demux call an underlying function/package XX to read barcodes from index file or is it in-house code? just need a brief sentence here making it clear to power-users whether this is relying on another tool, or a simple script matching files.**

+<@CD I do believe this is in-house, the code certainly doesn't look like its calling any specifi package anyways. https://github.com/qiime2/q2-demux/blob/master/q2_demux/_demux.py>

 If your barcodes are still in your sequences, you can use functions from the  [cutadapt plugin](https://docs.qiime2.org/2018.6/plugins/available/cutadapt/).
 The `cutadapt demux-single` looks for barcode sequences at the beginning of your reads (5' end) with a certain error tolerance, removes them, and returns sequence data separated by each sample.
 The QIIME 2 forum has a [tutorial on various functions available in cutadapt](https://forum.qiime2.org/t/demultiplexing-and-trimming-adapters-from-reads-with-q2-cutadapt/2313), including demultiplexing.
 You can learn more about how `cutadapt` works under the hood by reading their [documentation](https://cutadapt.readthedocs.io/en/stable/index.html).

 **@Bod - what's the difference between demux-single and trim-single?
 Is it the same method under the hood, just that demux-single converts one file into multiple files (corresponding to each sample with barcodes removed), whereas trim-single converts multiple files to multiple files with adapters/primers removed?
 If so, let's clarify this for power users!**
+<@CD, you're correct, they do fundementally different things since demux-single actually demultiplexes which means the input must be multiplexed sequences and does, whereas trim-single is only there for searching and trimming and doesn't do any demultiplexing, i.e takes in demultiplexed sequences.
+So usually you would demux-single to demux and get rid of barcodes, then do trim-single to get rid of anything after barcodes, i.e the overhang adapters or pads etc. It has a lot of options for searching and trimming which is very useful.>

+If your barcodes and primers are within your sequences a typical workflow would be to use `demux-single/paired` to demultiplex your sequences based on a given metadata file which also removes the barcodes, and run the output from this through `trim-single/paired` to remove any furhter non-biological sequences such as overhang adaptors or heterogenity pads etc.
 You don't necessarily need to do the demultiplexing step first in your data processing, but it helps to have each sample in a separate file for downstream steps which leverage this to parallelize their processing code.
+<@CD, this is actually not true for the denoisers, they do need everything to be demultiplexed going on.
+Might be ok with OTU picking...never even though about not doing it in that order>

 Note: Currently `q2-demux` and `q2-cutadapt` do not support demultiplexing dual-barcoded paired-end sequences, but only can demultiplex with barcodes in the forward reads.
 So for the time being for this type of demultiplexing needs to be done outside of qiime using other tools, for example [bcl2fastq](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html).

 @Bod - is this still the case?
 The cutadapt plugin has `demux-paired` and `trim-paired` functions
+<@CD, Yup! still the case, crazy eh? see my explanation above for what the differences between trim and demux are>

 @Bod - yes, let's suggest alternative tools outside of R. Maybe something in USEARCH/VSEARCH?
 I don't actually know what these tools are though, so if you know of others feel free to add them otherwise this is as good as it'll be!
+<@CD - The bcl2fastq tool I linked above is that, its a python tool not an R package , I don't know any other tool that specifically deals with this, at least not that I've used.
+So let's just stick with bcl2fastq which comes with basespace and 0is the default for Illumina runs going through basespace.>

 ### Merge reads

 Whether or not you need to merge reads depends on how you plan to cluster or denoise your sequences into amplicon sequence variants (ASVs) or operational taxonomic units (OTUs).
 (See below for more information on these distinctions: (TO DO: link to "### Identifying and grouping similar sequences" section in the rst file)).
+<@CD, sorry not sure what link/info you are referring to here>

 #### Deciding to merge